Thulasiramtejavegi/Quantixone-document/docs/Onboarding.md

 ### Security Guidelines

-- Do not request multiple OTPs in quick succession — the system has a limited OTP quota.
+- Do not request multiple OTPs in quick succession — the system has a limited OTP quota for users.
 - Avoid logging in from multiple tabs or browsers simultaneously.

 ---